mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

 # Software Requirements

-Our requirements were created with the focus of usablitiy and reliability for the user.
+Our requirements were created with the focus of usability and reliability for the user.
 We wanted something that they could use in the event of a car issue and there is no other help nearby.
 Our app is easy to use and straightforward for anyone to download and get an easy answer quickly.

 # Functional Requirements